Chief Executive Officer and Director

-Scott joined Viveve in early 2013 and became Chief Executive Officer and Director in May 2018.
-He previously served as the company’s Chief Financial Officer and has been instrumental in the company’s growth.
-He is committed to leading the company and the clinical and commercial development of its innovative CMRF technology to solidify its position as a global leader in women’s intimate health.
-Scott’s 25 year career in the life sciences industry covers corporate finance, strategy, clinical, and operational experience.
-Prior to joining Viveve, he was Chief Financial Officer of Aastrom Biosciences, a publicly traded, cardiovascular cell therapy company.
-Before Aastrom, he spent six years as Chief Operating and Financial Officer for Prescient Medical, Inc. (PMI), a privately held company that developed diagnostic imaging catheters and coronary stents designed to reduce deaths from heart attacks.
-Prior to PMI, he spent several years as a financial consultant for two publicly traded biotech companies, Scios, Inc. – a Johnson & Johnson company and Alteon, Inc. He began his career in corporate finance as an investment banker in the healthcare and M&A groups at Lehman Brothers Inc., where he focused on mergers and acquisitions and financings for the life science industry.
+Mr. Durbin joined Viveve in early 2013 and became Chief Executive Officer and Director in May 2018.
+He previously served as the Company’s Chief Financial Officer and has been instrumental in the Company’s growth.
+He is committed to leading the Company and the clinical and commercial development of its innovative CMRF technology to solidify its position as a global leader in women’s intimate health.
+Mr. Durbin’s 25-year career in the life sciences industry covers corporate finance, strategy, clinical, and operational experience.
+Prior to joining Viveve, he was chief financial officer of Aastrom Biosciences, Inc., a publicly traded, cardiovascular cell therapy company.
+In 2004, Mr. Durbin began his six years as chief operating and financial officer for Prescient Medical, Inc. ("PMI"), a privately held company that developed diagnostic imaging catheters and coronary stents designed to reduce deaths from heart attacks.
+Prior to PMI, he spent several years as a financial consultant for two publicly traded biotech companies, Scios, Inc. – a Johnson & Johnson company, and Alteon, Inc. Mr. Durbin began his corporate finance career as an investment banker in the healthcare and M&A groups at Lehman Brothers Inc., where he focused on mergers and acquisitions and financings for the life science industry.
 At Lehman, he successfully executed over $5 billion in transactions for medical device and biotech companies.
-He began his career as a Director of Neurophysiology for Biotronic, Inc.
+Preceding his advance into corporate finance, he served as a Director of Neurophysiology for Biotronic, Inc.

-Scott received a B.S. from the University of Michigan and an M.P.H. in Health Management with Honors from the Yale University School of Medicine and School of Management.
+Mr. Durbin received a B.S. from the University of Michigan and an M.P.H. in Health Management with Honors from the Yale University School of Medicine and School of Management.

-Arlene M. Morris joined the Viveve Board in May, 2016.
-Ms. Morris was previously the chief executive officer and president of Syndax Pharmaceuticals, Inc., a biopharmaceutical company focused on the development and commercialization of an epigenetic therapy for treatment-resistant cancers from April, 2012 to May, 2015 and a member of the board of directors from May, 2011 to June, 2015.
+Ms. Morris joined the Viveve Board in May 2016.
+She currently serves as the chief executive officer of Willow Advisors LLC, a position she has held since May 2015.
+Ms. Morris was previously the chief executive officer and president of Syndax Pharmaceuticals, Inc., a biopharmaceutical company focused on the development and commercialization of an epigenetic therapy for treatment-resistant cancers from April 2012 to May 2015 and a member of the board of directors from May 2011 to June 2015.
 Prior to Syndax, Arlene served as the president, chief executive officer and a member of the board of directors of Affymax, Inc. from 2003 to 2011, a publicly traded biotechnology company.
-She has held various management and executive positions at Clearview Projects, Inc., a corporate advisory firm, Coulter Pharmaceutical, Inc., a publicly traded pharmaceutical company, Scios Inc., a publicly traded biopharmaceutical company, and Johnson & Johnson, a publicly traded healthcare company.
-Arlene is currently a member of the board of directors of Neovacs, SA, a French publicly traded biotechnology company, Dimension Therapeutics, Biodel, Inc., and Palatin Technologies, Inc., all U.S. biopharmaceutical companies.
-She is also on the board of the Foundation for Research Development of the Medical University of South Carolina and previously served on the Board of BIO and the Humane Society of Silicon Valley.
+She has held various management and executive positions at Clearview Projects, Inc., a corporate advisory firm, Coulter Pharmaceutical, Inc., a publicly traded oncology pharmaceutical company, Scios Inc., a publicly traded biopharmaceutical company, and Johnson & Johnson, a publicly traded healthcare company.
+Ms. Morris is currently a member of the board of directors of Cogent Biosciences, Inc., Viridian Therapeutics, Inc. and Palatin Technologies, Inc., all U.S. biopharmaceutical companies.
+She is also on the board of the Foundation for Research Development of the Medical University of South Carolina and previously served on the Board of Neovacs SA, Biotechnology Innovation Organization (BIO), Dimension, Biodel, and the Humane Society of Silicon Valley.